amanrajdce/ECE-143-Team4/Scraper/ReviewScraper/README.md

 ```

 ### Example
-Get the top 300 most popular reviews for Google.
-Run the command as follows:
+1. Get the top 300 most popular reviews for Google
+  * find the review webpage of Google on Glassdoor, which is "https://www.glassdoor.com/Reviews/Google-Reviews-E9079.htm"
+  * put the link into the command and run it, which would be as follows:
 `python main.py --headless --url "https://www.glassdoor.com/Reviews/Google-Reviews-E9079.htm" --limit 300 -f tables/google_reviews.csv`

-Get the top 300 most popular reviews for Linkedin.
-Run the command as follows:
+2. Get the top 300 most popular reviews for Linkedin
+  * find the review webpage of Linkedin on Glassdoor, which is "https://www.glassdoor.com/Reviews/LinkedIn-Reviews-E34865.htm"
+  * put the link into the command and run it, which would be as follows:
 `python main.py --headless --url "https://www.glassdoor.com/Reviews/LinkedIn-Reviews-E34865.htm" --limit 300 -f tables/linkedin_reviews.csv`